tpalczew/Analysis-of-the-walking-activity-dataset/README.md

   1) Performed basic data analysis of the walking activity dataset ([link](https://bit.ly/2G8aHx1))
-  2) Developed a full pipeline for ML and DL algorithms to recognize users based on their walking patterns
+  2) Developed a full pipeline for ML and DL algorithms to recognize users via their walking patterns
   3) Presented code shows only a proof of concept for ML/DL application in this area
+  4) Code was created during a one day data challenge